 A patent foramen ovale (PFO) or atrial septal defect (ASD) closure closes a defect or hole between the upper chamber (atria) of the heart with an implant.

 A stent insertion helps more blood flow through your arteries.

 A valvuloplasty uses a catheter to open a valve that is narrowed.

-Daniel Lips, MD, Minneapolis Heart Institute® (video); Allina Health's Patient Education Department (manual)
+Daniel Lips, MD, Minneapolis Heart Institute® (video); Allina Health's Patient Education Department (written content)